MetOp: Command and control

 Command and Control of MetOp is performed from the EPS Control Room at EUMETSAT Headquarters in Darmstadt, Germany.
 The control center is connected to the CDA in Svalbard which is used for S-Band ranging and doppler measurements (for orbit determination), acquisition of real-time house keeping telemetry and uplink of telecommands.
 The CDA at Svalbard, located at approximately 78° North, provides TT&C coverage on each orbit.
 Commands for routine operations are generally uplinked at each CDA contact, approximately 36 hours in advance of on-board execution.
 Orbit determination can also be performed using data from the GNSS Receiver for Atmospheric Sounding (GRAS) instrument.
 An independent back-up control center is also located at Instituto Nacional de Técnica Aeroespacial, near Madrid, Spain.

 Mission profile

 The MetOp and NOAA satellites both carry a common set of core instruments.
 In addition, MetOp carries a set of new European instruments, which measure atmospheric temperature and humidity with unprecedented accuracy along with profiles of atmospheric ozone and other trace gases.
 Wind speed and direction over the oceans will also be measured.
-It is expected that these new instruments will herald a significant contribution to the ever-growing need for fast and accurate global data to improve numerical weather prediction.
-This in turn will lead to more-reliable weather forecasts and, in the longer-term, help with monitoring changing climates more accurately.
+It is expected that these new instruments will contribute to the growing need for fast and accurate global data to improve numerical weather prediction.
+This is intended to produce more-reliable weather forecasts and, in the longer-term, help with monitoring changing climates more accurately.

 In addition to its meteorological uses, it will provide imagery of land and ocean surfaces as well as search and rescue equipment to aid ships and aircraft in distress.
 A data relay system is also on board, linking up to buoys and other data collection devices.